chandlerc/blog/content/slides/2026-memory-safety-deep-2/05_use_after_free.md

 2. To have a "use," you need to capture an address into the allocation.

-3. The "free" is any deallocation or realllocation that invalidates the captured address.
+3. The "free" is any deallocation or reallocation that invalidates the captured address.

 4. And finally we have the "use" after the free, dereferencing the dangling pointer ``p``.